 Are the worship services easy to follow?

 Yes.
 Bulletins are provided so that everyone can fully participate.
+A current Order of Worship may be viewed here.

 How long do worship services last?